sascha245/vuex-simple/README.md

 #### Vue component with module injection

-As dependency injection has been completely removed from this library, it is up to the user to setup whatever he wants to have in the container.
+As dependency injection has been completely removed from this library, it is up to the user to setup and bind the values he needs in the container.

-In this example I will use tokens from *typedi* as we can use each instance as a unique key.
+In this example, as we are using *typedi*, I will use their `Token` class to generate unique keys for our values.
 You can then bind these keys to the appropriate values / modules in your container.

 ```ts